brianshumate/vaultron/README.md

 🚫  Sorry, Vaultron does not support Vault version: 0.6.0
 ```

 You are specifying either a non-existent version (maybe a typo?) or you are specifying a version for which no Docker images exists.
-This second case is not a problem with Vaultron, there are some versions which were released as binaries, but not Docker images.
+This second case is not a problem with Vaultron, there are some versions of Consul and Vault which were released as binaries, but not available as Docker images.

 ## Resources

-Here are some links to the websites for technologies used in this project:
+Here are some links to resources for the technologies used in this project:

 1. [Vault Docker repository](https://hub.docker.com/_/vault/)
 2. [Consul Docker repository](https://hub.docker.com/_/consul/)